arjunsrini/nber-digest/README.md

 # nber-digest

-fetch all new nber working paper metadata
+beginnings of an app/api/somethign that fetches/stores/creates a feed of relevant nber working paper abstracts